Best NPS and Customer Satisfaction Software in 2026

 Top NPS and CSAT tools compared

-Delighted — best for SaaS and B2B teams
+Delighted: best for SaaS and B2B teams

 Delighted (acquired by Qualtrics) is one of the most widely used NPS tools for SaaS companies.
 The setup is genuinely fast: connect your customer list, configure the email template, and send your first NPS survey within an hour.
 The response dashboard is clean and the trend analysis is actionable without requiring a data analyst.

-The free plan allows 25 responses per month — useful for testing but limited for ongoing programs.
+The free plan allows 25 responses per month, useful for testing but limited for ongoing programs.
 The Basic plan ($17/month) includes 1,000 responses and most of the core features.
 The Slack integration is particularly valued: Detractor responses can trigger real-time alerts so customer success teams respond within hours.

-Best for: B2B SaaS companies sending email or in-app NPS at post-onboarding and renewal touchpoints.
+Ideal for B2B SaaS companies sending email or in-app NPS at post-onboarding and renewal touchpoints.
 Fast setup, clean reporting, strong integrations with HubSpot, Salesforce, and Slack.

-Survicate — best for in-app surveys
+Survicate: best for in-app surveys

 Survicate specializes in meeting customers where they are: in-app, on websites, via email, and through link surveys.
-The targeting capabilities are strong — surveys can trigger based on page visited, session count, user segment, or feature interaction.
+The targeting capabilities are strong, surveys can trigger based on page visited, session count, user segment, or feature interaction.
 For product teams that want to correlate feature adoption with satisfaction scores, this targeting depth is essential.

 The free plan allows 25 responses and covers the most common survey types.
 The Business plan ($99/month) is where in-app targeting and advanced integrations unlock.
 Integrations include Intercom, HubSpot, Salesforce, Amplitude, and Mixpanel.

-Best for: product-led growth teams that want to embed NPS and feature satisfaction surveys inside the product itself, with targeting tied to user behavior.
+Ideal for product-led growth teams that want to embed NPS and feature satisfaction surveys inside the product itself, with targeting tied to user behavior.

-Okendo — best for ecommerce
+Okendo: best for ecommerce

 Okendo is the leading customer review and loyalty platform for Shopify brands.
 It combines product reviews, NPS surveys, and UGC collection in one platform specifically designed for DTC ecommerce.
 Post-purchase surveys trigger automatically after delivery, with responses linked to order data.